george-dina/codeigniter-csrf/README.md

 $config['real_csrf_protection'] = true; // if not enabled, regular built in CI CSRF implementation will be used ...
 ```
+Both above settings needs to be set to true.
+The native CI security is used to generate the hash and to set the cookie.

 #### 2. Enable hooks
 In order to enable hooks, edit  `application/config/config.php`